Zamiell/jud6s/README.md

 ### Loki, Lokii, and Death Devil Room Fix

 If the player is out of bombs and a Devil Room spawns on the top of the Loki or Loki II room filled with rocks, they will not be able to access it.
 If the Devil Room spawns on the bottom, the player will be forced to take the boss item in order to see the deal.
 This is also the case for the Death room filled with pits.
-This bug is fixed by deleting the rocks/pits respectively.
+This bug is fixed by moving/deleting the rocks/pits respectively.

 The changed rooms are as follows:
 * #2031 (Loki)